Normalization-Equivariant Neural Networks with Application to Image Denoising: Overview of normalization-equivariance

 Deep learning hides a subtlety about normalization equivariance that deserves to be highlighted.
 Usually, the weights of neural networks are learned on a training set containing data all normalized to the same arbitrary interval $[a_0, b_0]$.
 This training procedure improves the performance and allows for more stable optimization of the model.
 At inference, unseen data are processed within the interval $[a_0, b_0]$ via a $a\hbox{-}b$ linear normalization with $a_0 \leq a < b \leq b_0$ denoted $\mathcal{T}_{a , b}$ and defined by:

 Note that this transform is actually the unique linear one with positive slope that exactly bounds the output to $[a, b]$.
 The data is then passed to the trained network and its response is finally returned to the original range via the inverse operator $\mathcal{T}^{-1}_{a , b}$.
-This proven pipeline is actually relevant in light of the following proposition (see proof in Appendix \ref{proofs_charac}).
+This proven pipeline is actually relevant in light of the following proposition.